Deadline: Rolling Basis

-Applications are open for the Institute of International Education Scholar Rescue Fund (IIE-SRF) Fellowship 2021-2022.
-The Institute of International Education’s Scholar Rescue Fund (IIE-SRF) is the only global program that arranges and funds fellowships for threatened and displaced scholars at partnering higher education institutions worldwide.
+Applications for the Institute of International Education’s Scholar Rescue Fund (IIE-SRF) Fellowship 2023 are now open.
+The IIE-SRF is the only global program that arranges, funds, and supports fellowships for threatened and displaced scholars at partnering higher education institutions worldwide.

-These year-long fellowships of $25,000USD support temporary academic positions at institutions of higher learning anywhere in the world where IIE-SRF fellows can continue their work in safety.
+These year-long fellowships support temporary academic positions at institutions of higher learning anywhere in the world where IIE-SRF fellows can continue their work in safety.
 In most cases, IIE-SRF fellows are eligible to apply for a second and final year of fellowship support.
 Since 2002, IIE-SRF has received more than 3,000 requests for assistance from scholars in over 100 countries.
 They have awarded IIE-SRF fellowships to 1,059 scholars from 62 countries, placing them at 470 host partner institutions in 55 countries around the world.

 The IIE-SRF fellowship package includes the following: